 Disclaimer: The report builder is in Beta, a phase of development which means that it’s a pre-release of software that is given out to a large group of users to try under real conditions.
 In short, this means that if you run into any usability issues or errors, or even think of something we’ve missed when using it, that’s what a beta release is for!
 You’re encouraged to let us know.
 That’s how it gets better!

 Let’s jump in section by section to help you understand the basics.

-One quick note: In the first iteration of this builder, selecting a filter that may have nested data underneath it (Locations or Organisations) will only show the data from the selected value.
+One quick note: In the first iteration of this builder, selecting a filter that may have nested data underneath it (Locations or Organizations) will only show the data from the selected value.
 That is to say, If you select “Sydney” as a location, it will only show data from the “Sydney” location; not any locations nested under Sydney.
-As these options are multi select, you’ll need to go through and select individually which locations you wish to view.
+As these options are multi-select, you’ll need to go through and select individually which locations you wish to view.